Asset Protection is Not Just for the Wealthy

-The recent financial downturn illustrates how people might fall into financial crises.
 Studies show about 70% of Americans will experience a loss of income of 5 - 10% in the near future.
 Hard times don’t have to cause financial ruin.
 Laws are in place to keep assets out of the reach of creditor predators.
 Survival comes from being prepared.
-There are legal actions that can be employed to protect yourself and your heirs.
-If you own an asset that is unprotected, you should find out about what is available.
-We can help.
+Take legal actions to protect yourself and your heirs.
+If you own an asset that is unprotected, let us tell you what your options are.

 The time for developing an asset protection plan is before you get into financial difficulty.
 Creditors can and will pursue people for unpaid loans whether alive or dead.
 Courts will not view favorably an action to escape any personal guarantees you or your relatives have made.
 If you are currently experiencing financial difficulty, speak with us right away.
 We can refer you to a bankruptcy or workout attorney.